apapamarkou/downloads-organizer/Readme.md

 The tool features an intuitive GUI for configuring default folders for various file types and for enabling or disabling specific actions based on the type of downloaded files.

 ## Features
-- Automatically takes action for new files based on their type.
+- Automatically takes action for new downloaded files.
 - Configurable with a simple PyQt5-based GUI.
 - Supported file types :
     - Documents: txt|pdf|docx|odf|xls|xlsx